Dunniola/CV_Template/README.md

 # Responsive Curriculum Vitae Website
+this is a solution to [Single-Page-CV from roadmap](https://roadmap.sh/projects/single-page-cv).
 A modern and responsive personal CV/resume website built using HTML5 and Tailwind CSS.

 ## Table of contents